 Alexander had now been dead for more than a year, but the aforementioned court still remained in Babylon along with his body, even as the empire he had forged was threatening to crumble around its supposed seat of power.
 Not only Ptolemy in Egypt but several of the other Bodyguards-turned-satraps were showing little interest in the dictates which Perdiccas attempted to pass down through the mouthpiece of his two kings.
 Perdiccas thus decided that it was time to return to Macedonia with said kings and with Alexander’s body, to vividly demonstrate to the world who the great leader’s real heirs were.

-He had a magnificent funeral carriage constructed, a portable vault of gold inlaid with precious stones, with golden figures of victory at each of the corners, with a golden wreath on its roof, with painted panels showing some of Alexander’s most extraordinary exploits mounted on its golden sides, with large bells made of gold to announce its passing, with even its wheels gilded.
-Inside was placed Alexander in his coffin of solid gold.
+He had a magnificent funeral carriage constructed, a portable vault made of gold inlaid with precious stones, with golden figures of the goddess Nike (personifying Victory) at each of the corners, with a golden wreath on its roof, with painted panels showing some of Alexander’s most extraordinary exploits mounted on its golden sides, with large bells made of gold to announce its passing, with even its wheels gilded with pure gold.
+Inside was placed Alexander’s embalmed corpse in its coffin of solid gold.

 Meanwhile back in Egypt, Ptolemy was formulating an audacious plan.
 Some said that Alexander had asked to be buried in Egypt rather than his homeland of Macedonia.
 Why shouldn’t he be granted his wish?